yxni98/EMNLP_2022/_pages/venue.md

 An inexpensive bus service serves Abu Dhabi, and is operated by the Abu Dhabi Municipality.
 There are city-wide bus routes, with stops in many residential areas.
 Taxi service is inexpensive relative to other similar cities; the law requires drivers to use their meters.
 Taxis are usually available at hotels and malls.
 Depending on the time of day and rush hour conditions, taxi service can be sporadic.
 Drivers generally speak some English; be sure your driver knows exactly where you wish to go.

-**Which plugs do I use?**

-Voltage in Abu Dhabi is 220/240.
-North American electric shavers, hair dryers, and electric toothbrushes are known to break with the higher voltage and it is therefore advisable to purchase new ones once you are in the region.
-Computers, cell phones, and Blackberries all have voltage converters built into them, but you may need to use physical plug adapters.
-Adapters are also available at grocery stores and electronics stores.

-**Can I drink in the UAE?**

-The legal drinking age in the UAE is 21, except in the Emirate of Sharjah, where alcohol consumption is illegal.
-Being intoxicated in public is not permitted.
-Abu Dhabi has a zero tolerance policy, and there are severe fines and penalties for those caught driving while under the influence.

-**Does everyone speak English?**

-Although Arabic is the official business language, English is widely used in Abu Dhabi.
-Signs for roads, shops, and restaurants are written in both languages.
-Urdu and Hindi are also widely spoken.

 **Is Abu Dhabi an accessible city?**

-In the UAE, people with special needs or disabilities are referred to as ‘people of determination’ to recognize their achievements in different fields.
-Especially in recent years, the UAE government has worked hard to ensure that modern areas and establishments such as cultural sites, hotels, restaurants are fitted with adaptations and services for people of determination.
+Yes.
+Modern areas and establishments such as cultural sites, hotels, restaurants are fitted with adaptations and services for people with special needs or disabilities .
 Parking lots include designated spots, public spaces have been updated with proper facilities, and ramps are increasingly commonplace outside public buildings.